 - Crohn’s disease

-One theory taken from the several existing randomized controlled trials is that marijuana cannabinoids impact acetylcholine and opioid receptors along with cannabis receptors, which helps provide symptom improvement in those with IBS.
+Marijuana cannabinoids could potentially impact acetylcholine and opioid receptors along with cannabis receptors, which may help provide symptom improvement in those with IBS.

 5. Multiple Sclerosis